kybr/clavm/README.md

 - In neovim, "source" our configuration file
   - `:source .lvimrc`
 - Then take off your headphones; Remove your earbuds.
 Set the levels on your modest speaker system to a reasonable volume.
-- Now just add a space or change something in the file and you should here some sounds
+- Now just add a space or change something in the file and you should hear some sounds

 ```
 git clone https://github.com/kybr/clavm